wonarii/CART210-glossary/glossary.md

 [^eckerson17]: Eckerson, Wayne W. PREDICTIVE ANALYTICS Extending the Value of Your Data Warehousing Investment.
 Vol. FIRST QUARTER 2007 of TDWI BEST PRACTICES REPORT.
 TDWI Research, 2007.
 [^kumar18]: Kumar, Vaibhav, and M. L. 2018.
 “Predictive Analytics: A Review of Trends and Techniques.”
 International Journal of Computer Applications 182 (July): 31–37. https://doi.org/10.5120/ijca2018917434.
 [^mishra12]: Mishra, Nishchol, and Dr Sanjay Silakari.
 2012.
 “Predictive Analytics: A Survey, Trends, Applications, Opportunities & Challenges.”

+## QR Code

+QR codes, short for Quick Response codes, are two-dimensional barcodes that contain information encoded within a pattern of black squares arranged on a white background.
+They store a wide range of data types, including URLs, text, contact information, and even [multimedia](./multimedia.md) content.[^Blevins12qrcode]

+QR codes are scanned using smartphones or dedicated QR code scanners, enabling quick and convenient access to information or actions.
+They are primarily used for marketing, ticketing, inventory tracking, payment systems, and contactless interactions.[^Lee11qrcode] Because of their ease of use, versatility, and ability to bridge the physical and digital worlds, QR codes continue to play an integral role in modern communication and [e-commerce](./e-commerce.md).[^Dekker20qrcode]

+[^Blevins12qrcode]: Blevins, Tim.
+2012.
+“How QR Codes Add Value to Library Programming.”
+American Libraries 43, no. 3/4.
+18–20.

+[^Lee11qrcode]: Lee, Jun-Ki, Il-Sun Lee, and Yong-Ju Kwon.
+2011.
+“Scan & Learn!
+Use of Quick Response Codes & Smartphones in a Biology Field Study.”
+The American Biology Teacher 73, no. 8.
+485–92.

+[^Dekker20qrcode]: Dekker, Brigitte, and Maaike Okano-Heijmans.
+2020.
+“Business: E-Commerce, the Platform Economy and Digital Payments.”
+Europe’s Digital Decade?
+Navigating the Global Battle for Digital Supremacy.
+Clingendael Institute.

 ## Quantum Computing
 Quantum Computing is an emerging type of computing that utilizes principles of quantum mechanics to expedite certain processes and calculations, faster than classical computing.
 A key principle in the difference between quantum and classical computing is qubits.
 Like bits, a qubit can be in 2 states, a 0 or a 1.
 However, operating under quantum mechanics, a qubit can be in a third state called superposition.
 This essentially means that, before being measured, a qubit exists in the states of 0 and 1 simultaneously[^mcmahon08quantum].
 This allows the quantum computers to process multiple calculations concurrently and sort databases with optimized algorithms which accelerates the processing speed.
 This function is called parallelism[^gruska99quantum].